scaleoutsystems/fedn/README.rst

 -  **Data-scientist friendly**.
 A ML-framework agnostic design lets data scientists implement use-cases using their framework of choice.
 A UI and a Python API enables users to manage complex FL experiments and track metrics in real time.

--  **Developer friendly.** Extensive event logging and distributed tracing enables developers to monitor experiments in real-time, simplifying troubleshooting and auditing.
+-  **Developer friendly.** Extensive event logging and distributed tracing enables developers to monitor the sytem in real-time, simplifying troubleshooting and auditing.

 To lower the server-side complexity for new users we provide a fully managed service (SaaS) free of charge for for testing, academic, and personal use:  https://fedn.scaleoutsystems.com